Categories

 Golf

 Minnesota plays host to several professional golf events.
-Beginning in 2019, the state will become host to the 3M Open, a PGA Tour event in Blaine.
-The new PGA Tour event will replace the PGA Tour Champions event that was hosted in Blaine annually since 1993.
+In 2019, the state became host to the 3M Open, a PGA Tour event in Blaine, which replaced the PGA Tour Champions event that was hosted in Blaine annually since 1993.
 What used to be the Burnett Senior Classic played at Bunker Hills is now the 3M Championship played at TPC Twin Cities in Blaine.
 Minnesota was the host of the LPGA Classic from 1990 to 1998 at Edinburgh USA in Brooklyn Park.
 The Nationwide Tour stops annually at Tom Lehman's Somerby Golf Club and Community in Byron.

 The state has hosted several major events.
 The U.S. Open has been played in the state four times, twice at Hazeltine National Golf Club in Chaska in 1970 and 1991, once at Interlachen Country Club in Edina (1930) in Bobby Jones' historic win, and once at The Minikahda Club in Minneapolis (1916).
 Hazeltine played host to the PGA Championship in 2002 and 2009, and the Ryder Cup in 2016; it will host the Women's PGA Championship in 2019 and the Ryder Cup again in 2028.
 Keller Golf Course in Maplewood hosted the 1932 and 1954 PGA Championships, the 1949 Western Open, and the St. Paul Open from 1930 to 1968 (a regular PGA stop).
 Interlachen Country Club hosted the Solheim Cup in 2002 and the U.S. Women's Open in 2008.